 The 747-100 is powered by four Pratt & Whitney JT9D-7A high-bypass ratio turbofan engines.
 The JT9D is a two-spool, axial-flow turbofan engine with a single-stage fan section, 14-stage compressor (11 high- and 3 low-pressure stages) and 6-stage turbine (2 high- and 4 low-pressure stages).
 The engine is rated at 46,950 pounds of thrust (208.844 kilonewtons), or 48,570 pounds (216.050 kilonewtons) with water injection (2½-minute limit).
 This engine has a maximum diameter of 7 feet, 11.6 inches (2.428 meters), is 12 feet, 10.2 inches (3.917 meters) long and weighs 8,850 pounds (4,014 kilograms).

-The 747-100 has a cruise speed of 0.84 Mach (555 miles per hour, 893 kilometers per hour) at 35,000 feet (10,668 meters).
-The maximum certificated operating speed is 0.92 Mach.
-The airliner’s maximum range is 6,100 miles (9,817 kilometers).
+The 747’s cruise speed is 0.84 Mach (555 miles per hour, 893 kilometers per hour) at 35,000 feet (10,668 meters) and it’s maximum speed is 0.89 Mach (588 miles per hour/946 kilometers per hour).
+The maximum range at MTOW is 6,100 miles (9,817 kilometers).

-© 2017, Bryan R. Swopesby
+© 2023, Bryan R. Swopes